victoramosjr/rick-morty/README.md

 ### v2 OPPORTUNITIES

-- Add range of pages to pagination.
+- Add range of pages numbers (ex: 1-3) to pagination.
 - Use URL params to dictate API call.